-FIGURE 9-31.
+FIGURE 9-32.
 REAR BEARING

-Front Bearing: Locktite Bearing Mount is used when installing the front bearing.
+Front Bearing: Locktite Bearing Mount is used when installing the front bearing (see Figure 9-33).
 Use the towelette furnished with the bearing kit to clean the outside of the bearing and the bearing bore in the block.
 Apply the Locktite Bearing Mount to the mating surfaces of the bearing and bearing bore.
 Allow three to four minutes for drying.